MicrosoftDocs/Viva/Viva/discover-more-about-each-viva-module.md

     - Insights Business leader
     - HR information system admin
     - Analyst or Analyst (Limited Access)
-    - People manager <p> See [Roles in Viva Insights](insights/Use/User-Roles.md) for details.
+    - People manager <p> See [Roles in Viva Insights](insights/Use/User-Roles.md) for details
 - **Change management considerations**:
         - Your Microsoft 365 enterprise or global admin assigns the other roles required for setting up and using Viva Insights in your organization.
-See [Assign admin roles](insights/Setup/Assign-roles-to-wpa-admins.md) for details.
+See [Assign admin roles](insights/Setup/Assign-roles-to-wpa-admins.md) for details

 ### Viva Learning

 - **Technical requirements**:
     - Microsoft 365 E3 or E5 License
-    - Viva Learning Premium subscription or [Viva Suite subscription](https://www.microsoft.com/microsoft-viva/pricing) is required for some features.
+    - Viva Learning Premium subscription or [Viva Suite subscription](https://www.microsoft.com/microsoft-viva/pricing) is required for some features
     - A Microsoft Teams team (if you're creating a learning tab in Teams)
 - **Impact on end-users**:
-    - No need to leave Microsoft Teams to access and share content from Microsoft, third-party providers, or learning management systems.
+    - No need to leave Microsoft Teams to access and share content from Microsoft, third-party providers, or learning management systems
     - Centralized place to recommend and view recommended learning content
 - **Admins and roles**:
     - Microsoft Teams admin